jordane95/yologo/docs/doc.md

 docker exec -it logo_server /bin/sh
 ```

-Note that the ocr result produced by PaddleOCR is save at images/ocr_result.jpg, and the logo detection result given by YOLOv5 is saved at runs/hub/exp#/image0.jpg, where # is a number representing how many times you have called the model.
+Note that the ocr result produced by PaddleOCR is save at images/ocr_result.jpg

+the logo detection result given by YOLOv5 is saved at runs/hub/exp#/image0.jpg, where # is a number representing how many times you have called the model.